 Lupus (abbr.
 Lup, gen. Lupi)

-The Wolf.
-Lupus is a southern constellation that lies between Scorpius to the east, Centaurus to the west and north, and Circinus to the south.
+Lupus, the Wolf, is a southern constellation that lies between Scorpius to the east, Centaurus to the west and north, and Circinus to the south.
 One of its few deep-sky objects of interest to the amateur observer is the open cluster NGC 5822 (visual magnitude 7; apparent diameter 40'; R.A.
 15h 05.2m, Dec. -54° 21').
 The so-called Lupus Loop is a prehistoric supernova remnant, about 1,500 light-years away (R.A.
 15h 10m, Dec. -40°), in the form of a large broken shell, 4.5° in diameter, that is detectable at radio and X-ray wavelengths.
 See below for details of the constellation's brightest stars.

 Related categories NOTABLE STARS

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact